asyaB404/ExcelToScriptableObject/README.md

 # ExcelToScriptableObject
 A tool that can convert the contents of an Excel table into multiple Unity ScriptableObject resource files according to certain rules.

-If your project does not contain the ExcelDll file, please download the ExcelDll folder into your project (it is recommended to place it in the Editor directory).
+If your project does not contain the ExcelDll file, please download the ExcelDll folder into your project .

 Support for enumerated types (which need to be created in advance)